 Figure 5.16-1: Procedure for Enhanced Coverage Restriction Control via SCEF

-1. The SCS/AS sends an Enhanced Coverage Request (External Identifier or MSISDN, SCS/AS Identifier, Request Type, Enhanced Coverage Restriction Data) message to the SCEF.
+1. The SCS/AS sends an Enhanced Coverage Request (External Identifier or MSISDN, SCS/AS Identifier, Request Type, Enhanced Coverage Restriction Data, MTC Provider Information) message to the SCEF.
 Request Type indicates if the request is to query the status of, or to enable, or to disable the enhanced coverage restriction.
 Enhanced Coverage Restriction Data provides data related to the Enhanced Coverage Restriction.
 Enhanced Coverage Restriction Data is only present if Request Type is to either enable or disable the enhanced coverage restriction.

 2. The SCEF stores the SCS/AS Identifier.
 The SCEF assigns an SCEF Reference ID.
 Based on operator policies, if either the SCS/AS is not authorized to perform this request (e.g. if the SLA does not allow for it) or the Enhanced Coverage Request is malformed or the SCS/AS has exceeded its quota or rate of submitting Enhanced Coverage requests, the SCEF performs step 9 and provides a Cause value appropriately indicating the failure result.

-3. The SCEF sends an Enhanced Coverage Request (External Identifier or MSISDN, SCEF ID, SCEF Reference ID, Type) message to the HSS.
+3. The SCEF sends an Enhanced Coverage Request (External Identifier or MSISDN, SCEF ID, SCEF Reference ID, Type, MTC Provider Information) message to the HSS.

+NOTE 1: The MTC Provider Information in step 1 is an optional parameter.
+The SCEF can validate the provided MTC Provider Information and override it to an SCEF selected MTC Provider Information based on configuration.
+How the SCEF determines the MTC Provider Information, if not present in step 1, is left to implementation (e.g. based on the requesting SCS/AS).

 4. The HSS examines the Enhanced Coverage Request message, e.g. with regard to the existence of External Identifier or MSISDN, whether any included parameters are in the range acceptable for the operator, whether the Enhanced Coverage restriction is supported by the serving MME/SGSN.
 If this check fails the HSS follows step 8 and provides a Cause value indicating the reason for the failure condition to the SCEF.